-- Ensure all digital material developed by the Town and posted on its E.1 website is accessible to people with disabilities (see Public Health and Social Wellbeing Policy C). - E.2 As part of the Self Evaluation of Town facilities, properties, and services, develop a Transition Plan to meet the regulatory requirements outlined in ADA.
-Coordinate the Transition Plan with the State Historic Preservation.
-Office and the State Architectural Review Board for all facilities located in in the Town. - E.3 Ensure the Town achieves and maintains compliance with Title II of ADA.
+- E.1 Ensure all digital material developed by the Town and posted on its website is accessible to people with disabilities (See Public Health and Social Wellbeing Policy C). - E.2 As part of the Self Evaluation of Town facilities, properties, and services, develop a Transition Plan to meet the regulatory requirements outlined in ADA.
+Coordinate the Transition Plan with the State Historic Preservation Office and the State Architectural Review Board for all facilities located in the Town. - E.3 Ensure the Town achieves and maintains compliance with Title II of ADA.

 Home in Sudbury.
-Source: Zillow.
+Photo credit: Zillow.